 1.45-3 – Choice of Workshops:

-- Workshop One: Claire Heuchan (University of Stirling): The Relationship between American & UK Black Feminism
+- Workshop One: Claire Heuchan (University of Stirling): On Black Feminism Across the Atlantic

 - Workshop Two: Zoe Strachan (University of Glasgow and GWL Board): Transatlantic Creative Writing Workshop